Atlantic Ocean Views

 23–39 miles, flat

 After a brief orientation meeting, we will start our week of pedaling!
 Our first day of bicycling will take us south from the resort area of Palm Coast on A1A.
 As part of the evolving East Coast Greenway, the portions of A1A that we enjoy on this trip have been upgraded to accommodate cyclists with wide paved shoulders and detached paved bike paths.
-We'll take in ocean views for a while, then loop inland and follow a route that is popular with all the local cyclists.
+We’ll take in ocean views for a while, then loop inland and follow a route that is popular with all the local cyclists.
 A windy country road along a tidal creek provides classic Florida views complete with wispy Spanish moss.
-Two segments of paved rails-to-trails at the end of our journey creates a remarkably remote feel along the Intra-Coastal Waterway.
+Two segments of paved rails-to-trails at the end of our journey creates a remarkably remote feeling along the Intracoastal Waterway.

 Dinner is together as a group tonight at the resort.